aistiak/learn-react/configs/webpack.md

 this will exclude the node_modules folder from being transpiled
 ## plugins
 plugins attribute takes in a array of plugins ,in the above file  `HtmlWebpackPlugin` plugin inject the bundeled files in an html file in the output dir otherwise we would have to crate it manually
+## mode
+the mode colud be either development or production . the production mode is hignly optimized and minified where the development mode is more forgiving
 # config a react project with webpack from scratch